mauricelanghinrichs/ABCdeZ.jl/docs/src/index.md

     The model evidence estimates from the `abcdesmc!` method obtained by the default ABC indicator kernel are off by a normalisation factor coming from an unnormalised kernel (the one used in the final iteration).
-To do model selection / comparison this means that evidence estimates for the set of models have to be done for the same data (or summary statistics), distance function, ABC kernel *and* the same target ϵ (which is `ϵ_target` if run not stopped by `nsims_max`).
+To do model selection/comparison this means that evidence estimates for the set of models have to be done for the same data (or summary statistics), distance function, ABC kernel *and* the same target ϵ (which is `ϵ_target` if run not stopped by `nsims_max`).
 Then the (unknown)